raffimolero/Molero-Stage-3/README.md

 - Orchestrated with Docker
 - Works on my machine

+I don't know how to set up MySQL as of the moment.

 # How to run:

 If you're on Windows, you must use WSL and start up Docker Desktop,